Predatory Lending: What It Is and How to Protect Yourself

 Predatory lenders often use unfair, abusive or illegal tactics to persuade borrowers to commit to their loans.
 The lender could charge excessive fees or penalties, high interest rates, or refuse to adhere to the original borrower agreement.

 Predatory lenders tend to prey on those who are desperate or in dire financial need.
-They target consumers who have few other borrowing options.
+They target low-income consumers who have few other borrowing options.
 The result can turn into a seemingly endless cycle of debt that can ruin the already crippled financial health of the borrower by trapping them into a loan obligation that was never designed to be repaid.

-• In-your-face advertising of fast cash now
+• In-your-face advertising offering fast cash now

 • Hidden fees and prepayment penalties